Shinbatsu/Brainfuck/README.md

 >This Repo contain .bf programs, which i wrote for fun, soo...
 If you have a  little free time you can find here simple programs!

+### Some Prehistory
-### Brainfuck is popular isoterical programming language
+> Brainfuck is one of the most well-known esoteric programming languages.
+> But it can be hard to understand any code longer that 5 characters.
 > he have only 8 commands, and at the same time has a full turing form.That is Amazing!

 ### Main Opetaros: